 - 3. White Resin: it is typical to add 1lb per inch of tank diameter, and then reduce the Softening Resin Volume accordingly to keep proper freeboard in the tank. - 4.
-Carbon: It is not recommended to add carbon to a softener.
-It requires significantly different back-wash rates, has a shorter life, is difficult to separate and replace, and often ineffective after mixing due to water channeling. - a.
+Carbon: it is not recommended to add carbon to a softener.
+It causes significantly different back-wash rates, a shorter life with an inability to be separated and replaced, and inefficiency after mixing due inadequate volumes and water channeling. - a.
 If you don't have the option of installing a separate carbon tank and want the benefits of carbon, add high quality, high ball pan hardness, Catalytic Carbon to the softener. - b.
 Carbon is typically added at 1 lb per inch of tank diameter; resin volume is reduced to maintain proper freeboard. - 5.
 ALWAYS use upper distributor baskets!
 Saving \$1.50 is not worth the risk.